 In lieu of flowers, donations can be made to the Lydia Project - Cambodia, the nonprofit organization Kay help start over 10 years ago, through Gray’s West & Co. at 1500 Dewey Ave., Baker City, OR 97814.

-To send flowers to Linda "Kay" Petrik's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Linda "Kay" Petrik, please visit our floral store.